In most sales processes, you give away far more than you realize.

 The mistake: explaining before diagnosing

-Most trade owners lead with answers.
+Most in sales lead with answers.
 The strongest sales conversations lead with questions.

 Instead of: “Let me explain why this costs what it does…”